292 billion US$

 12.1 million hectares

-The Philippines is one of the top five exporters of bananas, with some 1.4 m tonnes exported in 2016, down from a high of 3.3m in 2013.
+The Philippines is one of the top five exporters of bananas, with some 2.85 million metric tonnes exported in 2017.

 In 2012, more than 80% of the bananas (and 99% of the Cavendish cultivars) were produced on the island of Mindanao, with Davao, Northern Mindanao and Soccskargen as the top regions and Davao del Norte, Compostela Valley and Bukidnon as the top three provinces.